 Before Craig started chaplaining I had never been to a track outside of demo derbies.
 I didn’t know how I was going to deal with being outside all summer around a loud racetrack.
 I quickly got addicted and love watching races.
 The crews and drivers I have met are very passionate about what they do, and I have so much respect for anyone that takes risks to pursue something they love.

 I am the ministry’s dog ambassador.
 I am a shepherd-hound mix from Mississippi, and I was adopted from the Ozaukee County Humane Society.
-I will be 3 years old in January 2018.
 I may be big and look tough, but I am very wimpy.
 I live with cat and bunny friends and they all beat me up.
 I love people and want to be around them all the time.
 I hope that I do not scare you!